flrent/chrome-twitter-threads/README.md

-# Chrome extension for finding twitter profile on threads.net
+# Chrome extension for opening twitter profiles on threads.net

 This is a Chrome extension that displays a Open in Threads.net link on Twitter profiles pages.